hundredrabbits/thebook/north_pacific_logbook.md

 # Water

-It's easy to forget that water is not inexhaustible when it flows so readily by the turn of the tap.
+It's easy to forget that water is not inexhaustible when it flows so readily out of the tap.
 Living on a boat certainly helps to develop a deeper connection to this precious resource.
 Depending on where you are, you'll have to treat it, catch it, carry it or pay for it.

 Our main freshwater tank has 170 L (45 gal US), we also have a smaller 50 L secondary tank.
-On passages, we carry 3 extra 20 L (5 gal US) jerry ans of water, enough to sustain two people for a few more weeks than the length of our trip.
+On passages, we carry 3 extra 20 L (5 gal US) jerry cans of water, enough to sustain two people for a few more weeks than the length of our trip.
 To conserve water, our sink faucet is operated with a foot pump, where each push draws out 60 ml of water.
 We crossed paths with a boat who had an incident with their main freshwater supply.
 805 km (500 mi) away from shore, they found salt water in their one and only freshwater tank.
 The crew had to drink the water from coconuts for 5 days.
 Having separate bins makes for a more resilient system, if salt gets into one tank, it won’t corrupt the entirety of your supplies.
 A sure way of preventing contamination, is to check all o-rings and tanks for leaks before leaving.

 We chose not to have a desalinator aboard Pino, and have managed well without it.
 It's a device that is expensive, high maintenance and power-hungry.